Holy Name High School

 Holy Name High School (HNHS) is a private, Catholic, co-educational high school in Parma Heights, Ohio, US.
 It is a part of the Roman Catholic Diocese of Cleveland.

-Holy Name is a member of the Great Lakes Conference with Fairview, Buckeye, Parma Senior, Normandy, Valley Forge, Elyria Catholic, Bay Village, and Rocky River High Schools.

 History

 Founded in 1914, Holy Name was the first Catholic high school in the Cleveland area to enroll both male and female students.
 The school was originally located on Harvard and Broadway in Cleveland, but in 1977 moved to Queens Highway in Parma Heights, Ohio, to accommodate its growing enrollment.
 The move included taking over the all-female Nazareth Academy, which was run by the Congregation of the Sisters of St. Joseph.

 Motto

 The school's present motto was adopted in 1926, when "The School's The Thing" appeared in the yearbook.
 The article which accompanied the motto was purposeful in its insistence that personal glory in any field of school activity means very little.

 Seal

 The Chi Rho incorporates the first two letters of the name of Christ in Greek characters XP.
 The Holy Name High School seal consists of the Chi Rho encircled by the school of identification.
 This symbol now resides on the far wall of the new gym.
 The gift was donated by the Class of 2006.